lukso-network/docs/docs/guides/universal-receiver-delegate/accept-reject-assets.md

 ### Create UP contract instance

-At this point we need to create instance of the [**Universal Profile**](../../standards/universal-profile/lsp0-erc725account.md) contract:
+At this point we need to create an instance of the [**Universal Profile**](../../standards/universal-profile/lsp0-erc725account.md) contract:

 <Tabs>